Bismarck’s Savanah Benz – A Rising Humble Superstar

 One million percent humble and down-to-earth

-For a half hour or so this Thursday afternoon, I had a chance to sit down with a future star.
+For a half hour or so on a Thursday afternoon about 3 months ago, I had a chance to sit down with a future star.
 Her name is Savanah Benz.
 She and her mom Jami came by our radio station in Mandan, my goal was simple: To get a feel of what it's like to start out in a highly competitive field - the country music industry.
-Alongside 18-year-old Savanah rested her faithful guitar, the one she brings up on stage to play songs of her very own.
+Alongside Savanah rested her faithful guitar, the one she brings up on stage to play songs of her very own.
 Think about the confidence one must have to be able to do that and pursue a future career.
 This article I am writing, in my opinion, doesn't strictly belong on US 103.3's ( country ) social media pages, NO, this is about a local performer in the early stages of following through with her passion - entertaining people for a living.
 There is nothing more exciting and rewarding than that, except for the fact that it is HARD work.

 Every dream starts with people that inspire you

 Savanah has many artists that have inspired her - Daniel Bradbury, Loretta Lynn, Miranda Lambert, Alan Jackson, and Emily Ann Roberts.
 Future stars are fueled by role models that carry personality and professional traits that one can hope to emulate.
-Savanah is quickly developing her own style, when she is on stage there is an air of innocence, charm, and a boat load of talent.
-At this point in her career, it can be pretty demanding, networking herself without help from a manager is extra work ( although Jami is pretty remarkable at being her MOM-AGER ) - Savanah is the youngest of three kids, and her plans are to attend Bismarck State.
+Savanah is quickly developing her own style, when she is on stage there is an air of innocence, charm, and a boatload of talent.
+At this point in her career, it can be pretty demanding, networking herself without help from a manager is extra work ( although Jami is pretty remarkable at being her MOM-AGER ) - Savanah, at just 19 years old is the youngest of three kids.
 She has written 20 songs and one of them you can listen to on YouTube and Spotify - The first song she ever wrote was last year's "Without You" - get this, she taught herself how to play the guitar.

 Starting out at just 9 years old